SegmentationBLWX/sssegmentation/README.md

   Various segmentation methods are unified into several specific modules.
   Benefiting from this design, SSSegmentation can integrate a great deal of popular and contemporary semantic segmentation frameworks and then, train and test them on unified benchmarks.

+- **Fewer Dependencies**
+  SSSegmenation tries its best to avoid introducing more dependencies when reproducing novel semantic segmentation approaches.

 ## Benchmark and Model Zoo